Meerpet–Jillelguda: Administration

-Both municipalities were merged into a single municipal corporation in 2019.
+As of February 2026, Meerpet Municipality which included meerpet and Jillelguda were merged into GHMC (Greater Hyderabad Municipal Corporation - Core GHMC, which Covers central and southern zones Charminar, Golconda, Khairatabad, Secunderabad, Rajendranagar, Shamshabad) under circle 16 - Badangpet of Shamshabad Zone.
+Earlier both Meerpet and Jillelguda were formed as Meerpet Municipal Corporation in 2019 by upgrading respective gram panchayats.
+The municipal corporation was formed after merging gram panchayats of Meerpet and Jillelguda.
+Before that Meerpet Gram panchayat and Jillelguda Gram panchayat were separate administrations.

 Transport

 Meerpet–Jillelaguda is connected to other places within Hyderabad via the TSRTC, with buses available from the DSNR and Midani bus depots.
 The nearest MMTS station is at Malakpet.The nearest airport is Hyderabad's Rajiv Gandhi International Airport.
 The nearest Metro station is at LB Nagar.

 Landmarks

 A 500-year-old Venkateswara temple, known as Matsya Avatara Kalyana Venkateswara Swamy Temple has its presence in this town.